alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 See `HandleDeactivateRequest` below for a concrete example.

 #### Why you shouldn’t naively serialize `Result`
 Avoid serializing `Result` in **public contracts**: it leaks an internal control-flow wrapper into your schema.
-Prefer `Match` into a DTO / HTTP status / `ProblemDetails` (unless you *intentionally* standardize an envelope or add a custom converter).
+Prefer `Match` into a DTO / HTTP status / `ProblemDetails` (unless using a custom special converter).
 This teaching `Result` doesn’t expose public `Value`/`Error`/flags, but many production `Result` types do - and that’s where this gets wonky.

-If you serialize a `Result`-shaped envelope directly, you can end up with confusing “wrapper JSON” like this:
+If you serialize a `Result`-shaped class directly, you can end up with confusing “wrapper JSON” like this:

 ```json
 // don't do this